yannvon/road-segmentation/README.md

 7. Baseline (without doing anything? using a method seen previously?)
 8. Handle Boundaries (mirror, which size?)
 9. Activation function (test which one is the best? relu, relu leak,..)
-10.Take a bigger to evaluate the center (size of the window? select all possible windows or only a few?
+10. Take a bigger to evaluate the center (size of the window? select all possible windows or only a few?
 How many?)
 11. Regularization?

 ## Further ideas